Linda A. Cicero | Stanford News Service

 This is a dual purpose class: a writing workshop in which you will generate autobiographical vignettes/essays as well as a reading seminar featuring prose from a wide range of contemporary Asian-American writers.
 Some of the many questions we will consider are: What exactly is Asian-American memoir?
 Are there salient subjects and tropes that define the literature?
 And in what ways do our writerly interactions both resistant and assimilative with a predominantly non-Asian context in turn recreate that context?
 We'll be working/experimenting with various modes of telling, including personal essay, the epistolary form, verse, and even fictional scenarios.

-Winter 2024 Application
+Winter 2025 Application

 Independent Study

 To begin pursuing an Independent Study (English 198), students must find a Creative Writing lecturer or English faculty member (professor) to be their instructor.
 Once they connect with a lecturer or professor, approval from the program is required.
-Students must obtain approval from the Assistant Director of Creative Writing before the beginning of their desired quarter.
+Students must obtain approval from the Administrative Director of Creative Writing before the beginning of their desired quarter.
 Then, students are permitted to enroll in their section of English 198.

 Visit our Opportunities page for the Interest Form